oslabs-beta/qevlar/README.md

 If you cannot find support in the issues page, please file a report on the same issues page.

 Suggestions and other feedback are more than welcome.

+## Future Direction

+- Perform query cost analysis, allowing addition of cost limiting tests to the library
+- Package security solutions to these attacks in their own library
+- Introspection Tests
+- Jest/End-to-end testing
+- GUI standalone application to run tests from
+- Authentication/Authorization

 ## Meet the team 🧑‍🚀